montero-melis/2018_replication_sheb-pulv2013/1908_sp13_replic_swe/notes_git.md

 (see https://forum.freecodecamp.org/t/push-a-new-local-branch-to-a-remote-git-repository-and-track-it-too/13222)

 AS A GENERAL RULE, WE WILL ALWAYS WORK (AND PUSH) FROM OUR OWN BRANCHES!

+Workflow:

+1. git checkout master
+2. git pull
+3. git branch -D petrus
+4. git checkout -b petrus
+5. do your work and commit and when ready to push:
+6. git push --force -u origin petrus (this will overwrite the petrus branch in origin)
+7. do more work locally and commit as needed
+8. git push
+9. repeat if necessary
+10. when ready to merge to master, initiate a pull request from github
+11. once the pull request is accepted, start again from 1. ...

+Here is a bit of an explanation of te different steps involved:

 git pull
 --> fetch and merge from origin/master (this assumes you are on branch master locally)